harmony-one/h/progress/rikako-hatoya.md

+2025-02-09 Mon: Scoped out few possible ideas from Defi report.
+Researched personal on-chain finance and end-to-end finance products that have good reputation but has not been introduced yet to on-chain.

 2025-02-08 Sun (2.0h): Research on defi report continued.
 Added further notes to later scope for ideas.

 2025-02-07 Sat (3.0h): Continued deeper reading on Defi report.
 Looked through some of the links, started taking down notes.